-She is passionate about cooking, cares very much about sustainability and is devoted to her work – that is – guiding and supporting women to improve their relationship with food, their recipe repertoire and their overall health and wellbeing.
+She is passionate about cooking, cares very much about sustainability and is devoted to her work – that is – guiding and supporting women to improve their relationship with food and their overall health and wellbeing.

 Based in Adelaide, Lara provides consultations, both in-person and via Skype.
-She has extensive experience in the areas of preconception health, fertility, PCOS, endometriosis and pregnancy nutrition, weight concerns, digestive discomforts and eating for optimal mental wellbeing.
+She has extensive experience in the areas of fertility health, PCOS, endometriosis, pregnancy nutrition, weight concerns, digestive health and mental health.
 Her approach when working with clients is of a non-diet nature, holistic, sensitive and personal.

 “Lara is truly a one-of-a-kind dietitian!
 Her constant support, advice and genuine care in helping me reach my goals has been pivotal in my journey thus far.
 Since working with Lara, my digestive issues have improved considerably and most importantly, my love for cooking and eating wholesome food has been reignited!
 Lara’s approach is unique in that she provides guidance and the resources to successfully carry out dietary and lifestyle amendments.
 In particular, her wonderfully wholesome recipes.
 Lara’s recipes are quick, easy and oh so tasty – I have fallen in love with every single one.
 I cannot thank you enough, Lara, for all your help so far!” – Jasmine

 A little bit more about Lara..

 - Over the past 13 years Lara has worked as a Dietitian in Adelaide, Perth, Brisbane and Melbourne across a diverse range of settings – hospital, community and private practice, focussing mostly in the areas of women’s health and children’s nutrition.